 To request a change in benefits due to a "major life event" a Benefit Change Worksheet must be completed and submitted to Human Resources within 60 days of the event.

 An open enrollment period is scheduled each year to allow employees to make changes in their benefits.
-Currently, the open enrollment period is scheduled from October 12, 2011 through November 4, 2011 with changes effective January 1, 2012.
+Currently, the open enrollment period is scheduled from September 16, 2013 through October 11, 2013 with changes effective January 1, 2014.
 During Open Enrollment, employees can make the following changes:

 Eligible employees may enroll themselves only, or themselves and all eligible family members (who are not otherwise enrolled as an employee, annuitant or dependent under the Public Employees' Medical and Hospital Care Act-PEMHCA).